allister-grange/terraform-associate-guide-003/5- Interact with Terraform Modules/5-cards.md

 What do all `module` blocks require in Terraform?
 A source argument

-What can a source argument be in Terraform?
+What can a source argument be for a module in Terraform?
 A URL, local path or a registry source address

 When importing a module from the Terraform public registry, what do you use as the source?
 A registry source address `<NAMESPACE>/<NAME>/<PROVIDER>`